DevMountain/Alarm/README.md

 7. Now go to your list view controller and detail view controller and make them conform to the `AlarmScheduler` protocol.
 Notice how the compiler does not make you implement the schedule and cancel functions from the protocol?
 This is because by adding an extension to the protocol, we have created the implementation of these functions for all classes that conform to the protocol.
 8. Go to your `AlarmListTableViewController`.
 In your `switchCellSwitchValueChanged` function, you will need to schedule a notification if the switch is being turned on, and cancel the notification if the switch is being turned off.
 You will also need to cancel the notification when you delete an alarm.
 9. Go to your `AlarmDetailTableViewController`.
 Your `enableButtonTapped` action will need to either schedule or cancel a notification depending on its state, and will also need to call your `AlarmController.shared.toggleEnabled(for alarm: Alarm)` function if it isn't being called already.
 Your `saveButtonTapped` action will need to schedule a notification when saving a brand new alarm, and will need to cancel and re-save a notification when saving existing alarms (this is because the user may have changed the time for the alarm).

+### UNUserNotificationCenterDelegate

+The last thing you need to do is set up your app to notify the user when an alarm goes off and they still have the app open.
+In order to do this we are going to use the `UNUserNotificationCenterDelegate` protocol.

+1. Go to your `AppDelegate.swift` file and have your `AppDelegate` class adopt the `UNUserNotificationCenterDelegate` protocol.
+2. Then in your `application(_:didFinishLaunchingWithOptions:)` function, set the delegate of the notification center to equal `self`.
+    * note: `UNUserNotificationCenter.current().delegate = self`
+3. Then call the delegate method `userNotificationCenter(_:willPresent:withCompletionHandler:)` and use the `completionHandler` to set your `UNNotificationPresentationOptions`.
+    * note: `completionHandler([.alert, .sound])`

 The app should now be finished.
 Run it, look for bugs, and fix anything that seems off.